International Postgraduate Research Scholarship Eligibility

 Once applicants meet all of these criteria they will be shortlisted for consideration in the first available scholarship round for that intake, noting the following conditions:

 Applicants shortlisted and unsuccessful in a round will automatically be considered in one consecutive scholarship round only (provided that they hold a valid offer of admission for that intake).
-Applicants will not be able to defer scholarship reconsideration to a later round.
+Applicants are not permitted to defer scholarship reconsideration to a later round.

 Once a scholarship application has been considered in 2 consecutive rounds they will be ineligible for reconsideration in any future international research scholarship rounds at the University of Adelaide.